M4rwaneX/dingooChallenge/README.md

 ![Texte alternatif](src/clusters_kmeans_basedon_barycenters_1.PNG)

-We get a `silouhette_score = 0.4104913499777463` which makes it a bit worst than before but still relatively close.
+We get a `silouhette_score = 0.4104913499777463` which makes it a bit worse than before but still relatively close.
 Yet, let's not forget that it makes it worst on this particular case (cf removed randomness) but it doesn't mean it will be worst for other cases.
 Which means we will have to do some statistics to see if it is true or not.

 ### Statistics

+Since statistics can easily become really deep, I am going to stay on the surface.
+I am going to use the `random_state` to range and sample data : for each kmeans that will be computed on this seed, I will compute the silhouette score of the one generated using "normal centroids" and the one using barycenters as centroids.
+I am going to assume to compare the mean of the silhouette scores.
+I will choose seed from `random_state = 0` to `random_state = 100`.